America's Most Dangerous Pets

 Louis Theroux: America's Most Dangerous Pets is a British television documentary film presented by and featuring Louis Theroux.
 It was first broadcast on 30 October 2011.
 It was released on Netflix as Beware of the Tiger.
-It is notable for being the first documentary to feature Joe Exotic, who would later gain worldwide fame as a result of the 2020 Netflix documentary Tiger King: Murder, Mayhem and Madness.
+It is notable for being the first documentary to feature Joe Exotic, who would later gain worldwide fame as a result of the 2020 Netflix documentary Tiger King.

-The programme follows Theroux as he travels to the United States to meet people who own animals normally found in America, Africa and Asia, including bears, big cats and dangerous primates.
+The programme follows Theroux as he travels to the United States to meet people who own animals normally found in the wild including bears, big cats and dangerous primates.
 In the programme, Theroux visits GW Exotic Animal Foundation in Oklahoma and meets Joe Exotic.